codingmammoth/SemontoWordpress/readme.txt

 - Uptime monitoring:
     - Know if your website is reachable.
 - Broken link monitoring
-    - Know if all buttons and links are working
+    - Know if all buttons and links are working.
+- Lighthouse Monitoring
+    - Instead of manually performing Lighthouse tests, automate your testing and receive a notification if a website or page is not performing well.
 - HTTPS and SSL monitoring
-    - Make sure the connection is secure (the green padlock)
+    - Make sure the connection is secure (the green padlock).
 - Mixed content monitoring
     - Monitor if all the elements on your website are secure
 - Server Health monitoring
-    - Test whether your server is healthy (load, database, etc.)
+    - Test whether your server is healthy (load, database, etc.).
 - Content checks
     - Check whether your website is not returning a blank page or if someone has not accidentally deleted something important from